Yogesh-Surya-G/socially/README.md

 - 🔄 React Query for efficient data fetching

 ### Backend
-- 🗄️ MongoDB for database
+- 🗄️ PostgreSQL for database
 - 🚀 Prisma as ORM
 - 🔑 Next-Auth for authentication
 - 📤 Upload Thing for file management